(a)Musing Foodie

 No carrots or celery on hand?
 Doesn’t matter.
 I’ve made this with only some onion and dried herbs, and it still turned out better than store-bought.

-Then you cook the stock on low for ten to twelve hours, while you’re sleeping.
+The final step after choosing your ingredients is that you cook the stock on low for ten to twelve hours, overnight.
+Overnight, as in, WHILE YOU’RE SLEEPING.

-After making this overnight slow cooker chicken stock you'll never go back to store-bought!Warning: the scent from the overnight slow cooker chicken stock wafting through the house in the morning will make you want to leap out of bed and dance a jig—it’s unreal.
+I have to warn you, the scent from the overnight slow cooker chicken stock wafting through the house in the morning will make you want to leap out of bed and dance a jig — *it’s unreal.*

 Once it’s done, all that’s left is letting it cool and then packaging it up to freeze or store fresh.